OpenC3/cosmos/docs.openc3.com/docs/configuration/protocols.md

 ## Packet Delineation Protocols

-COSMOS provides the following packet delineation protocols: COBS, SLIP, CmdResponse, Burst, Fixed, Length, Template (deprecated), Terminated and Preidentified.
+COSMOS provides the following packet delineation protocols: COBS, SLIP, Burst, Fixed, Length, Template (deprecated), Terminated and Preidentified.
 Each of these protocols has the primary purpose of separating out packets from a byte stream.

 Note that all protocols take a final parameter called "Allow Empty Data".
 This indicates whether the protocol will allow an empty string to be passed down to later Protocols (instead of returning :STOP).
 Can be true, false, or nil, where nil is interpreted as true unless the Protocol is the last Protocol of the chain.
 End users of a protocol will almost always simply leave off this parameter.
 For more information read the [Custom Protocols](protocols.md#custom-protocols) documentation.